 NOTIFICATION OF AWARD: Notification of the recipients will be made by the President of the University of Illinois or the President's designee.
 Public announcement of the recipients will accompany their acceptance of the scholarship.

-Winners will be announced in early November
+Winners will be announced in early to mid November

 If you have questions, please contact